ibm-cloud-docs/satellite/link-endpoints.md

 ## About {{site.data.keyword.satelliteshort}} endpoints
 {: #link-about}

-With {{site.data.keyword.satelliteshort}} endpoints, you can allow any client that runs in your {{site.data.keyword.satelliteshort}} location to use {{site.data.keyword.satelliteshort}} Link to connect to a service, server, or app that runs outside of the location, or vice versa.
+With {{site.data.keyword.satelliteshort}} Link endpoints, you can allow any client that runs in your {{site.data.keyword.satelliteshort}} location to connect to a service, server, or app that runs outside of the location, or allow a client that is connected to the {{site.data.keyword.cloud_notm}} private network to connect to a service, server, or app that runs in your location.
 {: shortdesc}

 To establish the connection, you must specify the destination resource's URL or IP address and port, the connection protocol, and any authentication methods in the endpoint.
 The endpoint is registered with the {{site.data.keyword.satelliteshort}} Link component of your location's {{site.data.keyword.satelliteshort}} control plane.